homebaseio/homebase-react/README.md

 This hook returns the current database client with some helpful functions for syncing data with a backend.

-- `client.dbToString()` serializes the whole db including the schema to a string
+- `client.dbToString()` serializes the whole db including the lookupHelpers to a string
 - `client.dbFromString('a serialized db string')` replaces the current db
 - `client.dbToDatoms()` returns an array of all the facts aka datoms saved in the db
     - datoms are the smallest unit of data in the database, like a key value pair but better